Uplogix/docs/local-manager-user-guide/configuration-guides/palo-alto-firewall.md

 Job rulesMonitor was scheduled
 ```

-The default console settings for the Palo Alto firewall are 9600 bit rate, 8 serial data bit, no serial parity, serial stop bit 1, no flow control.
+The default console settings for the Palo Alto firewall are 9600 bit rate, 8 serial data bit, no serial parity, serial stop bit 1, and no flow control.

 #Managing Configurations

-##Backup Configuration
+##Back up Configuration

-The Uplogix Local Manager can save up to twenty backup images on the LM’s file system for use in restoring a configuration or pushing a configuration to a new Palo Alto.
+The Uplogix Local Manager can save up to twenty backup images on its file system for use in restoring a configuration or pushing a configuration to a new Palo Alto.
 The file can be transferred to the LM via TFTP or SCP.

-To save the Palo Alto’s configuration to the LM, navigate to the port that the Palo Alto is connected to and run the either of the following commands, substituting the LM’s IP address for 10.0.1.2:
+To save the Palo Alto’s configuration to the LM, navigate to the port that the Palo Alto is connected to and run the either of the following commands, substituting the LM’s IP address:

 ```
 pull sftp -file running-config.xml "scp export configuration from running-config.xml to ${user}@${ip}:${path}" running-config current